Bray Park, Queensland: Geography

 Bray Park is bounded by Four Mile Creek in the south, the North Coast railway line in the east, Francis Road in the north, and Old North Road in the west.

 There is no railway station within Bray Park.
-However, Bray Park railway station is just south of the suburb in neighbouring Strathpine, providing passengers services on the Redcliffe Peninsula Line of the Queensland Rail City network.
+However, Bray Park railway station is in neighbouring Strathpine to the south and Lawnton railway station is neighbouring Lawnton to the north, both are on Redcliffe Peninsula railway line.

 History

 The suburb was named on 1 April 1970 after John Sanders Bray, a former Pine Rivers Shire councillor from May 1946 to March 1973.
 He was shire chairman from 1950 to 1973 (the longest serving chairman of the shire).
 His father Thomas Nathaniel Bray moved to the district in 1900 and established a dairy farm on Gympie Road that John Bray later took over.

 Bray Park State School opened on 30 January 1973.
 In 1981, a special education unit was opened but it closed in 1988.

 Holy Spirit Catholic Primary School opened on 6 March 1977.

 Bray Park State High School opened on 27 January 1987.

 Genesis Christian College opened on 1 February 1991.